Dynamic string-averaging CQ-methods for the split feasibility problem with percentage violation constraints arising in radiation therapy treatment planning: A brief review of ``split problems'' formulations and solution methods

 Focusing in a telegraphic manner on algorithms for solving some of the above SIPs, we observe that the SCFP of Problem \ref{prob:split-feas} can be reformulated as the constrained minimization problem:

-where $P_{Q}$ is the orthogonal (metric) projection onto $Q$.
-Since the objective function is convex and continuously differentiable with Lipschitz continuous gradients, one can apply the projected gradient method, see, e.g., Goldstein \cite{goldstein64}, and obtain Byrne's well-known \textit{CQ-algorithm \cite{byrne1}}.
+where $P_{Q}$ is the orthogonal (metric) projection onto $Q$. {(Note that the term ``orthogonal projection" is used mainly for subspaces while the ``metric" projection refers to any kind of sets \citep[see, e.g., ][Section 2.2.4]{Cegielski12})}.
+Since the objective function is convex and continuously differentiable with Lipschitz continuous gradients, one can apply the projected gradient method \citep[see, e.g.,][]{goldstein64} and obtain Byrne's well-known \textit{CQ-algorithm} \citep{byrne1}.
 The iterative step of the CQ-algorithm has the following structure:

-where $A^{\star}$ stands for the adjoint ($A^{\star}$=$A^{T}$ transpose in Euclidean spaces) of $A$, $\gamma$ is some positive number, $I$ is the identity operator, and $P_{C}$ and $P_{Q}$ are the orthogonal projections onto $C$ and $Q,$ respectively.
-For the MSSCFP of Problem \ref{prob:multisetscfp}, the minimization model considered in \cite{CEKB2004}, is
+where $A^{\star}$ stands for the adjoint ($A^{\star}$=$A^{T}$ transpose in Euclidean spaces) of $A$, $\gamma$ is some positive number, $Id$ is the identity operator, and $P_{C}$ and $P_{Q}$ are the orthogonal projections onto $C$ and $Q,$ respectively.
+For the MSSCFP of Problem \ref{prob:multisetscfp}, the minimization model considered in \citet{CEKB2004}, is

 leading, for example, to a gradient descent method which has an iterative simultaneous projections nature:

 where $\gamma\in\left(0,\frac{2}{L}\right)$ with

 where $\Vert A\Vert_{F}^{2}$ is the squared Frobenius norm of $A$.\\